-The complexity of combination antiretroviral regimens as well as drugs for prophylaxis against opportunistic infections often leads to poor adherence among HIV-1 infected persons.
-Innovative approaches are needed to improve adherence for women with HIV-1 infection during and following pregnancy and to ensure that infants receive ZDV prophylaxis.
+The complexity of combination antiretroviral regimens and prophylaxis against opportunistic infections often leads to poor adherence among HIV-1 infected persons.
+Innovative approaches are needed to improve adherence in women with HIV-1 infection during and following pregnancy and to ensure that infants receive ZDV prophylaxis.

-Role of Cesarean Delivery Among Women with Nondetectable Viral Load or with Short Duration of Ruptured Membranes
+Role of Cesarean Delivery Among Women with Undetectable Viral Load or with Short Duration of Ruptured Membranes

-Elective cesarean delivery has increased among women with HIV-1 infection since the demonstration that delivery before labor and membrane rupture can reduce intrapartum HIV-1 transmission [158, 159, 207].
-Further study is needed regarding whether elective cesarean delivery provides clinically significant benefit to infected women with low or undetectable viral load who are receiving combination antiretroviral therapy, and also regarding the maternal and infant morbidity and mortality associated with operative delivery.
-Additionally, data from a meta-analysis by the International Perinatal HIV-1 Group indicate that the risk of perinatal transmission increases by 2% for every 1-hour increase in duration of membrane rupture in infected women with <24 hours of membrane rupture [208].
-Therefore, further study is also needed to evaluate the role of nonelective cesarean delivery in reducing perinatal transmission in women with very short duration of ruptured membranes and/or labor.
+Elective cesarean delivery has increased among women with HIV-1 infection since the demonstration that delivery before labor and membrane rupture can reduce intrapartum HIV-1 transmission [165, 166, 220].
+Further study is needed regarding whether elective cesarean delivery provides clinically significant benefit to infected women with low or undetectable viral load and to those receiving combination antiretroviral therapy.
+Additionally, data from a meta-analysis by the International Perinatal HIV-1 Group indicate that, among women receiving ZDV or not receiving antiretroviral drugs, the risk of perinatal transmission increases by 2% for every 1-hour increase in duration of membrane rupture in infected women with < 24 hours of membrane rupture [221].
+Therefore, further study is also needed to evaluate the role of nonelective cesarean delivery in reducing perinatal transmission in women on limited therapy with very short duration of ruptured membranes and/or labor.